VictoriaMetrics/VictoriaMetrics/app/vlselect/vmui/static/media/MetricsQL.8644fd7c964802dd34a9.md

 Metric names are stripped from the resulting series.
 Add [keep_metric_names](#keep_metric_names) modifier in order to keep metric names.

 This function is supported by PromQL.
 See also [rad](#rad).

+#### drop_empty_series

+`drop_empty_series(q)` is a [transform function](#transform-functions), which drops empty series from `q`.

+This function can be used when `default` operator should be applied only to non-empty series.
+For example, `drop_empty_series(temperature < 30) default 42` returns series, which have at least a single sample smaller than 30 on the selected time range, while filling gaps in the returned series with 42.

+On the other hand `(temperature < 30) default 40` returns all the `temperature` series, even if they have no samples smaller than 30, by replacing all the values bigger or equal to 30 with 40.

 #### end